Insects and Vegan Principles

 The reason we might worry about many animals is that their form of sentience entails an internal awareness of, and personal relationship with, themselves and other members of their species.
 They can have emotions, motivations, preferences, attachments and so on.
 Such rich inner lives means they matter in and of themselves and they matter enough that for them, justice matters.

-Most insects, on the other hand, do not have such rich inner lives and largely operate on essential behavioural routines to achieve their goals.
+Most insects, on the other hand, do not have such rich inner lives and operate largely on essential behavioural routines to achieve their goals.
 Take ants, for example.
 Ants recognise each other by chemical signals – they can tell which ants belong to their colony and what roles they play.
 But that’s as far as it goes – they don’t think of a fellow ant as Ralph from next door.

 For an ant colony, what matters is if there are enough ants to fulfill the colony’s essential functions.
 It doesn’t matter if 100 of them are killed by a bicycle running over them; no-one misses them individually.
 There are thousands of others to maintain the colony.